What is natural gas?

 Yes.
 The IEA publishes regular medium- and longer-term analysis of the outlook for gas markets, based on the extensive data that it collects on consumption, production, trade and prices.

-The longer-term analysis, currently to 2035, is included in the annual World Energy Outlook (WEO), which contains detailed projections and analysis broken down by fuel, sector and country.
-In response to supply and demand factors increasingly pointing to a future in which natural gas plays a greater role in the global energy mix, a special WEO report was published in 2011 on the prospects for natural gas, which addressed the question “Are We Entering a Golden Age of Gas?”.
+The longer-term analysis, currently to 2040, is included in the annual World Energy Outlook (WEO), which contains detailed projections and analysis broken down by fuel, sector and country.
+In response to supply and demand factors increasingly pointing to a future in which natural gas plays a greater role in the global energy mix, a special WEO report was published in 2011 on the prospects for natural gas, which addressed the question "Are We Entering a Golden Age of Gas?".
 This report examines the key factors that could result in a more prominent role for natural gas in the global energy mix, and the implications for other fuels, energy security and climate change.
 The report presents a scenario in which global use of gas rises by more than 50% from 2010 levels and accounts for more than one-quarter of global energy demand by 2035.
-However, it also strikes a cautious note on the climate benefits of such an expansion, noting that an increased share of gas in the global energy mix is far from enough on its own to put the world on a carbon emissions path consistent with a global temperature rise of no more than 2°C. A second special report will be released in May 2012 looking at the environmental impact of unconventional gas production, including an analysis of the "Golden Rules" needed to support a potential "Golden Age of Gas".
+However, it also strikes a cautious note on the climate benefits of such an expansion, noting that an increased share of gas in the global energy mix is far from enough on its own to put the world on a carbon emissions path consistent with a global temperature rise of no more than 2°C. A second special report released in 2012 looked at the environmental impact of unconventional gas production, including an analysis of the "Golden Rules" needed to support a potential "Golden Age of Gas".